Navigating CSRD for freight forwarders: Preparing for emissions reporting

 Third-Party assurance

-Companies that need to comply with CSRD will need to seek "limited" assurance for the sustainability information they disclose.
-This involves engaging an independent and trusted third-party — such as an independent sustainability reporting company or auditor — to review the data.
+Companies that need to comply with CSRD requirements will need to seek "limited" assurance for the sustainability information they disclose.
+This involves engaging an independent and trusted third-party — such as an independent emissions reporting company or auditor — to review the data.

-For freight forwarders that deal directly with shippers that serve large corporate entities based in the EU, the first round of required CSRD reports will need to be submitted in 2025, reporting on the emissions from 2024.
+Large corporate entities based in the EU will be required to submit the first CSRD reports in 2025, reporting on the emissions from 2024.
 For freight forwarders, this means that they will need to record and track the necessary shipment data from 2024 and have a reporting method in place by the beginning of 2025 if they are to meet the requirements of the shippers they work with.

-There’s an opportunity to gain a significant competitive advantage by offering more than the bare minimum when it comes to sustainability requirements.
-By offering highly accurate, transparent and accredited emissions measurement and reporting, as well as ways for customers to reduce their carbon footprint through carbon reduction and removal methods, you can differentiate your business and turn regulatory changes, like CSRD, into opportunities for success.
+For forwarders, there’s an opportunity to gain a significant competitive advantage by offering more than the bare minimum when it comes to sustainability requirements.
+By offering highly accurate, transparent and accredited emissions measurement and reporting that enables forwarders to meet CSRD, you can differentiate your business and turn regulatory changes, like CSRD, into opportunities for success.

 How Pledge can help you

-At Pledge, our platform enables you to offer scope 3 emissions calculations and reporting directly to your customers.
-It’s simple to use, can be easily integrated and provides audit-ready reports that enable your customers to meet their CSRD requirements.
+At Pledge, our platform enables you to offer scope 3 emissions calculations and reporting as part of your forwarding service.
+It’s simple to use, can be easily integrated into your TMS or customer portal and provides audit-ready reports that enable your customers to meet their CSRD requirements.

 Sign up for a free trial of our emissions measurement platform to see how we can help you prepare for the impact of the CSRD regulations.